PCN: A Deep Learning Approach to Jet Tagging Utilizing Novel Graph Construction Methods and Chebyshev Graph Convolutions: Discussion

 \section{Discussion}

 In this work, we propose two performant graph neural networks Particle Chebyshev Network (PCN) and PCN-Lite that utilize a combination of Chebyshev graph convolutions and edge convolutions.
-PCN achieves state-of-the-art accuracy in classification of the JETCLASS dataset.
+PCN achieves state-of-the-art accuracy in classification tasks on the JETCLASS dataset.
 Future areas of research could extend into the usage of ChebConv in conjunction with other graph convolutional layers for jet tagging applications.
-For more comprehensive comparisons of network performance, fine-tuning for training and testing on the top quark tagging dataset \cite{48} and quark-gluon tagging dataset \cite{49} would be an interesting domain to investigate further.
-Another notable caveat is that PCN and PCN-Lite were trained on only 1M jets while the baseline models were trained on 100M jets.
-Future research into training PCN and PCN-Lite on the full JETCLASS dataset could demonstrate an even greater performance than reported in this study.
+Further investigations extending beyond convolution graph operators, such at attention mechanisms could elicit different interactions and performance on JETCLASS.
+For more comprehensive comparisons of network performance, fine-tuning for training and testing on the top quark tagging dataset \cite{49} and quark-gluon tagging dataset \cite{50} would be an interesting domain to investigate further.